gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 structure of a protected SCTP packet being sent.
 Such packets contain only the SCTP common header and one DTLS chunk.

-Once the part of the DTLS Key Context for sending DTLS chunks have been configured by the application, all SCTP packets are sent with a DTLS chunk.
+Once the part of the DTLS key context responsible for sending DTLS chunks has been configured by the application, all SCTP packets SHALL be sent using a DTLS chunk.

 When an SCTP packet needs to be sent, the sequence of chunks is used as `DTLSInnerPlaintext.content` and `DTLSInnerPlaintext.type` is set to